About TRIN

 Pedagogical materials along with authentic resources, speeches are used to simulate various translation and interpreting challenges.
 Students learn to use innovative software such as computer-assisted translation and interpreting, machine translation, and corpora.
 Mock conferences also provide a milieu for students to practice actual preparation and performance skills while others develop their world knowledge through listening experts in various fields.

-EventsCelebrating Translation Day with Yiğit Bener
+with Yiğit Bener

-On October 2, 2024, we had the pleasure of hosting renowned author and translator Yiğit Bener for a talk titled Can literary works be translated without being a literary figure?”
+02.10.2024 – Ankara / We had the pleasure of hosting renowned author and translator Yiğit Bener for a talk titled Can literary works be translated without being a literary figure?”

 Yiğit Bener, who has translated the works of literary giants such as Albert Camus and Julio Cortázar, drew from his rich experience of over 40 years as both a literary figure and a conference interpreter.
 Bener’s background spans six novels, five collections of short stories, and notable translations, such as Louis Ferdinand Céline’s “Voyage au bout de la nuit” (Journey to the End of the Night) for which he received the 2002 World Translation Award.
 His work continues to bridge the cultural and artistic gap between France and Turkey, recently earning him the prestigious Chevalier of Arts and Letters award from the French Ministry of Culture.